|Guide||♦||13 Triplogs||0 Topics|

 All the above statements are 100% correct.

 We were on the trail to West Boulder Saddle at 6:15 AM, marching toward our destination, in the dark.
-We stopped and took in an awesome sunrise, on our assent toward West Boulder Saddle.
-At West Boulder Saddle we enjoyed a short break and a snack, before the assault began.
+We stopped and took in an awesome sunrise, on our ascent toward West Boulder Saddle.
+At West Boulder Saddle we enjoyed a short break and a snack before the assault began.

-After following this route for awhile, Jmzblond, with the rest of us concurring, decided it was time to drop into the bottom of the drainage for another go of it.
-It was absolutely awesome inside the drainage, we were all awestruck with the beauty, the rock formations and numerous pools of water left from the recent rain.
+After following this route for a while, Jmzblond, with the rest of us concurring, decided it was time to drop into the bottom of the drainage for another go of it.
+It was awesome inside the drainage, we were all awestruck with the beauty, the rock formations, and numerous pools of water left from the recent rain.
 It was a true sight to behold, we were like a bunch of young kids out exploring and discovering.
 Our own private playground.

-Soon we ran into the jungle barrier again and options for an exit to get up on the canyon walls looked grim to say the least.
+Soon we ran into the jungle barrier again and options for an exit to get up on the canyon walls looked grim, to say the least.
 After scoping things out I thought I spotted what may be a possible exit, but it wouldn't be easy.
 Being the masochistic insane nuts we are we decided to give it a go.
-Taking the lead, I dropped to my hands and knees and began crawling through the thicket of cat claw and various other forms of thorny, pokey things.
-(It is amazing how far your skin can stretch when cat claw grabs it).
+Taking the lead, I dropped to my hands and knees and began crawling through the thicket of catclaw and various other forms of thorny, pokey things.
+(It is amazing how far your skin can stretch when catclaw grabs it).
 We eventually crawled through to a point where we could at least stand up to whack the bush.
-Alas we finally found ourselves on a fairly steep sidewall of the canyon free of the jungle thicket.
-We thought whew finally back to some half way easy going, but you know what happens when you let your guard down?
-Well I will tell you.
+Alas, we finally found ourselves on a fairly steep sidewall of the canyon free of the jungle thicket.
+We thought whew finally back to some halfway easy-going, but you know what happens when you let your guard down?
+Well, I will tell you.
 A prickly pear cactus will jump out of nowhere and viciously attack one of your hiking companions.
 An attack so vicious that it requires the removal of ones... ( never mind).
-Lets just say it required surgical removal with tweezers, blood was drawn and PURPLE was the color du jour.
+Let us just say it required surgical removal with tweezers, blood was drawn and PURPLE was the color du jour.

 The rock corral is an unbelievable sight.
-I was surprised how large it is.
-The amount of work that went into it is absolutely mind boggling.
-The corral is heavily over grown and would be easy to miss if you aren't paying attention.
+I was surprised by how large it is.
+The amount of work that went into it is mind-boggling.
+The corral is heavily overgrown and would be easy to miss if you aren't paying attention.
 From the corral to Willow Spring is less than a tenth of a mile.

 We ate lunch a Willow Spring and Cactuscat and I drew water with our filters.
 The water in many of the potholes along the way looked better.
-The spring is surround by cattails and flows over rock to the lone willow that is deader than a doorknob.
+The spring is surrounded by cattails and flows over rock to the lone willow that is deader than a doorknob.
 The woodpeckers have obliterated it.
-However, there are new shoots making their way up.
+However, new shoots are making their way up.

 From Willow Spring we basically stayed in the drainage to a point, where Palomino Mtn.
 And Dead Woman's Cave came into view.
 We then exited to the bank where we found a trail that had us on the Lost Dutchman Trail in short order.
 We were at First Water Trailhead at 3:30.

-This was a very challenging hike involving boulder hopping the entire length of the canyon,bush whacking a good part of it and crawling, the only thing we didn't have to do was crawl on our bellies.
+This was a very challenging hike involving boulder hopping the entire length of the canyon, bushwhacking a good part of it, and crawling, the only thing we didn't have to do was crawl on our bellies.
 We all had a blast.
 If you ever consider doing this hike just remember you are totally on your own once you drop into West Boulder Canyon, you aren't going to find any kind of a trail, other than game trails and there aren't going to be cairns to show you the way.
-It is you, your skills and the canyon.
-West Boulder Canyon may have took blood from us all, but we, the Masochistic Insane Nut Kokopelli's WON!!!!
+It is you, your skills, and the canyon.
+West Boulder Canyon may have taken blood from us all, but we, the Masochistic Insane Nut Kokopelli's WON!!!!
 WAHOOO!!!!!!!!!!